t3nma/sdl2-TicTacToe/README.md

 - [ ] Scoreboard

 ## Dependencies
-You'll need SDL2 to be able to compile the program.
+You'll need SDL2 to be able to run the program.
 The following command should be enought to install it in Ubuntu:

 ```
 $ sudo apt-get install libsdl2-2.0-0